NormanTUD/OmniOpt/ax/README.md

     --parameter param range 0 1000 float
 ```

-This command initiates OmniOpt and installs dependencies if not already
+This command initiates OmniOpt2 and installs dependencies if not already
 installed.
 The parameter `--run_program` uses a Base64-encoded string to
 specify commands.